 (G) "Effective date" means January 1 of the first year of the term of the tax credit as approved by the authority.

 (H) "Excess income tax revenue" means the total amount to be withheld under 5747.06 of the Revised Code by the taxpayer from the compensation of each new employee to be created at the project location during the term of the agreement and post-term reporting period.

 (I) "Executive director" means the executive director of the tax credit authority.

 (1) The proposed project will encompass asset expenditures that significantly exceed the asset expenditures of similar projects within that industry sector;

 (2) The proposed project establishes or enhances a taxpayer's operations within a targeted industry.
-Targeted industry means an industry sector that the Ohio department of development has then identified as a sector whose growth is vital to the economic success of Ohio;
+Targeted industry means an industry sector that the development services agency has then identified as a sector whose growth is vital to the economic success of Ohio;

 (3) The proposed project utilizes a facility that has been vacant for at least twelve consecutive months immediately preceding the application for the proposed project;

 (4) For a taxpayer with existing operations at the project location, the proposed project will result in a growth in the number of full-time equivalent employees at the project location of at least three hundred per cent;